 Community Employment (CE) is treated like work - your adult dependant's gross weekly earnings from CE are assessed.

 For self-employment the income received in the last completed tax year is divided by 52 to get the average weekly income.

-Income from capital, for example, property, savings and investments, is included in the mean test.
+Capital - Income from capital, for example, property, savings and investments, is included in the mean test.
 If you and your spouse, civil partner or cohabitant hold capital jointly, half of the value is assessed as belonging to your spouse, civil partner or cohabitant.

 If property is owned jointly or only by your spouse, civil partner or cohabitant the rental income from the property is assessed for payment of an Increase for a Qualified Adult with your social insurance payment.
 However, the capital value will be assessed if the property is not rented.

 You can find out more about how capital is valued in the means test in our document Capital and social welfare payments.

 Income from other sources - Income from other sources includes rental income from the letting of property, income from an occupational pension, foreign social welfare payments, income from a trust fund, income under a deed of covenant, other cash income, etc.,

 It is calculated on a weekly basis.
 Some social welfare payments are not taken into account as income including Child Benefit, Domiciliary Care Allowance and Supplementary Welfare Allowance.
 You can read more about income not counted in the means test in our document, Cash income not included in the means test.